rheamane/clinic-check-in-system/README.md

 1. Open/Close queue
 2. You can see the list of patients waiting (checked in)
 3. Can manipulate the order of the patients / add-subtract

+## QUEUE LOGIC

+1. Add people to the back of the queue
+2. Each person has a check in boolean
+3. When doc queries nextPatient() => first person with a true check in (pop)

+Join waitlist = join queue at home
+Check in = confirmation of being at the clinic